 Psalm 107:1 CEB: Give thanks to the LORD because he is good, because his faithful love lasts forever!
 (We can give thanks to the Lord, because He loves us with an everlasting love.)

-How has God shown His extraordinary goodness to you this week?
+Share how God has shown His extraordinary goodness to you.